United States of America

 Child Friendly Cities Initiative

-On August 12, 2020, International Youth Day, an annual observance to celebrate young peoples’ voices, actions and meaningful, equitable engagement, UNICEF USA launched the Child Friendly Cities Initiative in the United States.
-Houston, TX; Minneapolis, MN; Prince George’s County, MD; Decatur, GA; Boulder, CO and Alton, IL have partnered with UNICEF USA in this effort as the first cohort of cities and the first county to implement an ambitious, two-three year process toward recognition as a UNICEF Child Friendly City or County.
+On Aug.
+12, 2020, International Youth Day, UNICEF USA launched the Child Friendly Cities Initiative in the United States.
+Boulder, Colorado; Decatur, Georgia; Houston, Texas; Minneapolis, Minnesota; Prince George's County, Maryland and Alton, Illinois represent the first cohort to partner with UNICEF USA to implement an ambitious, multi-year process toward recognition as a UNICEF Child Friendly City or County.
+Following the five-year anniversary of UNICEF USA launching the CFCI pilot in the United States, Denver, Colorado, El Paso, Texas, and Salem, Massachusetts represent the first post-pilot cohort.

 In pursuit of recognition as a Child Friendly City or County, government officials and community leaders, including children and youth in partner communities have to conduct a situation analysis of child well-being in each city/county.
 Based on these findings, and intergenerational action planning, they will implement an action plan that prioritizes the best interests of children and youth within their local policies.
 Once the plan has been implemented, the city will undergo an independent evaluation of the plan’s implementation in order to receive recognition as a UNICEF Child Friendly City.
 As the CFCI framework is established and implemented, communities are improved, neighborhoods become safer, schools and health systems function better, and infrastructure is strengthened for all citizens.